 How Do I Treat or Prevent Diaper Rash?

-Fortunately for babies and parents alike, treating diaper rash is a straightforward process.
+Fortunately for babies and parents alike, treating diaper rash is a straightforward process, and the diaper rash healing stages don’t take too much time.
 If your baby is developing or has diaper rash, follow these steps to help.

 - Prioritize diaper changes - keeping the inflamed area as clean and dry as possible is crucial for supporting a quick healing process